-The shape tools are intended for creating geometric shapes.
+The shape tools are intended for creating vector shapes.
 The shapes are created on a separate vector layer and can be filled with a color or gradient.
 The settings affect all the selected shapes within the same vector layer.

 The fill settings are displayed by clicking the icon next to the name of the selected shape layer or by pressing in the Tool Options panel and switching to the Fill Shape tab.
 The parameters will be applied to the selected shape.